kr-manish/aragorn/_posts/2018-10-03-Reversing-Portable-Executable.md

 ![loaded modules][modules]

 We can see all the DLLs loaded with a range of addresses.
 This shows that each module occupies a specific range of address.
 For instance, notepad.exe  uses some windows API functions exported by kernel32.dll, hence it is loaded along with notepad and the address range where it is loaded is 77de0000 77eb4000.
 From this we get the base address of kernel32.dll which is 77de0000.
 These base addresses of modules are very important as we will get to know that usually the value at hand is an RVA (Relative Value Address).
 This RVA has to be added in base address to get the original address.

-Every PE begins with a DOS header having structure of type **_IMAGE_DOS_HEADER**.
+**DOS Header**: Every PE begins with a DOS header having structure of type **_IMAGE_DOS_HEADER**.
 This occupies the first 64 bytes of the PE file.
 We can view this in windbg using image base address of PE image, 01000000:
 **``` dt _IMAGE_DOS_HEADER <base address of PE> ```**

 ![Dos Header][dosHeader]

-This gives us two important information:
+This gives us two important informations:
    * e_magic - This has the __MZ__ signature hex value 0x5a4d.
 Every portable executable will begin with this sequence.
+This field is used to identify an MS-DOS compatible file type.
-   * e_lfanew - Offset of PE file header.
+   * e_lfanew - This is a 4-byte offset to the PE file header.
 This value is in decimal and hence must be converted into hexadecimal before locating PE file header.

 In this case, e_lfanew value is 224 which in hexadecimal is E0.
 Therefore, file header is present at an offset of E0 from the base address of the PE.

-#### Data Directories
+**Real-Mode Stub Program**: This is an actual program run by MS-DOS when the executable is loaded.
+For a MS-DOS executable, the application begins executing from here.
+For newer windows operating systems, a stub program is placed here that runs instead of actual application.
+This program just prints a line of text, such as "This program cannot be run in DOS mode".

+##### PE File Header
 The PE file header structure is defined as:
 ```cpp
 typedef struct _IMAGE_FILE_HEADER {